Skip to content

 **kwargs Any

-Additional keyword arguments for the Gaussian filter.
+Additional keyword arguments passed to the underlying Gaussian filter function (e.g., mode, cval).

 {}